 Reality and fantasy combined as they brought to life popular Penguin book titles including

-For information on when the sand sculptures will be open this year telephone (03) 5986 6684 or contact email@example.com
+For information on the sand sculptures telephone (03) 5986 6684 or contact firstname.lastname@example.org

 There are electric BBQ's for a great family picnic scattered throughout the Frankston beach foreshore area, the playground and the main carpark area near the pier.